bogdan/blog/_posts/2015-10-07-single-responsibility-principle-srp-criticism.markdown

 I've never been a fan of Single Responsibility Principle aka SRP

-It is pretty controversial because any object in the universe including elementary particles has multiple responsibilities.
+If any physical thing I used has multiple responsibilities, why would software should be built from SRP things?

 <!--more-->